harr1424/bulletin-board/README.md

-## Work in progress
+## Bulletin Board

-A messaging service.
+A token based messaging service implemented using Actix Web and DynamoDB.